 They’ve been used for centuries in both Chinese and Ayurvedic healing traditions in the form of supplements, tinctures, and teas.

 These herbs help the body resist or adapt to stressors whether they’re physical, chemical, or biological.

 Adaptogens work with the endocrine system to tweak hormone production and the physiological responses to stress.

 There are several adaptogens I use regularly:

-Cordyceps keeps blood sugar levels in check and helps to fight inflammation. (source)
+- Cordyceps keep blood sugar levels in check and help to fight inflammation. (source)

-I bought most of these adaptogens in plastic tubs, but was able to find a few at a special herb shop in bulk!
+At first, I had to buy most of these adaptogens in plastic tubs, but was finally able to find a few at a special herb shop in bulk!